robryan/pm-takehome/data/orders/README.md

 <details>

-After a customer purchases the product from OList Store a seller gets notified to fulfill that order.
+After a customer purchases the product from Olist Store a seller gets notified to fulfill that order.
 Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.

 `review_id` | `order_id` | `review_score` | `review_comment_title` | `review_comment_message` | `review_creation_date` | `review_answer_timestamp`
 -- | -- | -- | -- | -- | -- | --